-Connect materials for Introduction to Financial Accounting in the 21st Century, Gaber & Porporato, McGraw-Hill, Summer 2019 edition.
-The link to the eBook is http://connect.mheducation.com/class/a-2500-fall-2019.
+Connect materials for Introduction to Financial Accounting in the 21st Century, Gaber & Porporato, McGraw-Hill, Winter 2020 edition.
+The link to the eBook is https://connect.mheducation.com/class/a-2500-winter-2020.

 Students who do not want to work with an eBook can purchase a reduced version that contains only the material to be evaluated (Connect material only): term projects and eBook quizzes.